abuseofnotation/category-theory-illustrated/_chapters/07_natural_transformations.md

 Natural transformations
 ===

-The progression that we made so far (morphisms -> functors -> natural transformations) might lure you into thinking that natural transformations are similar to morphisms and functors, they are actually not similar i.e. they are not "recursive".
-This is due to the fact that both normal morphisms and functors are morphisms between objects (or *1-morphisms*), while natural transformations are morphisms between morphisms (known as *2-morphisms*.)
+The progression that we made so far (morphisms -> functors -> natural transformations) might lure you into thinking that natural transformations are similar to morphisms and functors.
+They are actually not similar, they are not "recursive", to be more precise: both normal morphisms and functors are morphisms between objects (or *1-morphisms*), but natural transformations are morphisms between morphisms (known as *2-morphisms*.)

 But enough talking, let's draw some diagrams.

 We know that natural transformations are morphisms between functors, so let's draw two functors (I am omitting the arrows between objects for brevity.)

 ![Two functors](natural_functors_objects.svg)

 Note that the functors are similar have the same signature - both their input and output categories are the same - this is a necessary (but not sufficient) condition for them to be connected by a natural transformation.

+Object mapping mapping
+---

-A functor is comprised of two components - object mapping and morphism mapping.
-So a natural transformatiom, being a morphism between functors should take those two components into account.
+A functor is comprised of two components - object mapping and morphism mapping, so a natural transformatiom, being a morphism between functors, should take those two mappings into account.

-Let's first connect the object mappings of the two functors (we only need to map their targets, because in the source there would always be mapping for all objects.)
+Let's first connect the object mappings of the two functors, creating what we called "object mapping mapping", but which is actually much simpler than it sounds - we only need to connect the functors' targets, because the sources would always be the same - both functors would include all object from the source category, and so mapping the two functors' object components involves nothing more than specifying a bunch of morphisms in the target category.

 ![Two functors](natural_transformation.svg)

+Note that the mappings between these objects does not have the character of a function, since not all objects are mapped to other objects.

+Morphism mapping mapping
+---

-When trying to establish a connection between the morphism mappings of the two functors, we realize that once the two object mappings are connected, *there is only one correct way to do that* - the one where the two projections (generated by the two functors) of every morphism of the source category are also connected in the target category, by the connection that we just made between the objects in the target category.
+Next up, we should connect the morphism mappings of the two functors.
+Here things are even simpler: as with the "object mapping mapping" we have to only worry the morphisms in the target category, that is, we only need to connect all morphisms that are mapped by one functor to morphisms that are mapped by another, but furthermore when we try to establish such connections, we would realize that *there is only one natural way to do it* once the connections between the object mappings are already established.
+That way is to take each morphism in the source category and to connect the two images that this morphism has (generated by the two functors), in the target category.

-So instead of adding a morphism structure, we have to check whether the object structure is correct, by makind sure that morphisms from one projection of the source category, correspond to morphisms in the other projection.
-Note that in this case the diagram would commute.

 ![Two functors](natural_functors.svg)

+In other words, connecting the morphism mappings of the two functors is redundant - if we have the object mapping, we don't need it (or alternatively, if we have it, we don't need the object mapping.)
+We draw it just to verify that the object mapping that we specified indeed gives rise to a natural transformation.
+In this case we have just one morphism, so it is easy to see that it does.

+Definition
+---

+Before we finish up this chapter, let's distill the definition of natural transformations: A natural transformation between two functors **F** and **G**with source category **C** and a target category **D** (both functors have to have the same signature) is a collection of morphisms between objects in **D** that maps all target objects of functor **F** (or the image of **F** in **D** as it is also called) to target objects of functor **G**.

+Furthermore, the mapping must be such that any morphism in **C** with a signature **X -> Y**, the object **F(X)** in **D** should always be mapped to **G(X)** and object **F(Y)** should be mapped to **G(Y)**.

-Furthermore, following this condition is the only way for such a diagram to commute, so, in a very categorical fashion, natural transformations can be defined using diagrams.
-Here is the standard definition of natural transformation that you would see in most textbooks.
+Note that if the condition above (sometimes called the "naturality condition") is met, the below diagram would commute.
+This works the other way too -  if the diagram commutes, the condition is met, so, in a very categorical fashion, natural transformations can be defined using this diagram.

 ![Two functors](natural_transformation_formula.svg)

-If you look just a little bit closely, you will see that the only difference between the two diagrams is that in mine the morphisms are horizontally oriented, and they are shown vertically in the official definition.
+If you look just a little bit closely, you will see that the only difference between this diagram and our example is that here morphisms are displayed vertically, while in the exam they are horizontal.

+Limits and colimits
+====

 Interlude: Naturality explained
 ---